tofaramususa/skill-stack/experience/general-work.md

 - Implementing code used by people
 - reliability, performance, and availability
 - microservices architecture and distributed systems
+- Ability to integrate and provide integration of different software services.
+External systems and API's
+- From above too, ability to understand documentation and understand new tools quickly and integrate them

 Work Style:
 - Fast moving, learning quickly, fast iteration and shipping code